 This is one of Europe’s most popular cities with loads of attractions and great sights.
 Plus, it’s no secret that Amsterdam boasts some of the best nightlife on the continent.

-But aside from partying, there’s plenty to see and do on a weekend in Amsterdam, making it the ideal destination for any kind of weekend with the guys.
+But aside from partying, there’s plenty to see and do on a weekend in Amsterdam, making it the ideal destination for any kind of trip away with the guys.

 At some point you’ll need to get some sleep.
 The College Hotel is a traditional Dutch school building from the end of the 19th century which employs students studying hotel services as its staff (although it’s managed by professionals).
 You can expect a young crowd eager to treat you to a great stay.
 Hotel V Nesplein is a centrally-located hotel with a high score on service and facilities.

 Irish pubs are a phenomenon.
 And – surprise! – the best ones are, of course, to be found in Ireland.
 Dublin is a truly cosy city, with cobblestone streets and a rich coastal character.
 Mix this with a buzzing pub culture and a vibrant city life and you have the perfect recipe for a successful break with the boys.

 Some say Dublin is a quainter version of London.
 But we think the Irish capital is unlike any other city on earth.

 It would be a shame to avoid Guinness if you take your friends to Dublin.
 Start off with a beer tasting and brewery tour or, if whiskey is more your tipple, a Jameson Distillery tour with tastings.
 Then, put on some comfortable shoes and continue on a pub crawl in this old Viking town.
 You’ll soon find that there are more people than Bono who know how to hold a tune in this city.

 Manchester is a massive football city, so regardless if you’re into the sport or not, or don’t support either of the city’s teams, we guarantee this northern spot in the UK will draw you into its kickabout culture and match day buzz.